 Notes

-- Leftover muffins will keep in a tightly sealed container at room temperature for 3 to 4 days, or in the refrigerator for up to 7 days.
+- Storage: Leftover muffins will keep in a tightly sealed container at room temperature for 3 to 4 days, or in the refrigerator for up to 7 days.
 If your muffins are very moist/wet, I recommend refrigerating.

-- Pumpkin muffins can be frozen for up to 6 months.
+- Freezing: Pumpkin muffins can be frozen for up to 6 months.
 Tightly wrap in plastic wrap/foil and store in a freezer safe bag or container.
 Thaw on the counter top for 1 hour.

 Comments